 - submit approved DNA sequences for publication in an international repository, with each published sequence acknowledging the student by name

-Students must be a U.S. citizen and 16 years or older by the start of the workshop and have their own transportation to and from the workshop.
+Students must be a U.S. citizen and 16 years or older by the start of the workshop.
 Applications are competitive and space is limited.
-Lunch is not provided.
-Students may bring lunch or purchase onsite.
-Students are supervised through the lunch hour.
-The cost of the workshop is $25.
+There is no cost to attend the workshop.

 * Students must have a cumulative GPA of 3.3 or higher to apply